xlucas/heartbleed/README.md

 Host server:443 seems safe
 </pre>

-If the remote host is vulnerable, the ouput will display about 16 Kib of data stolen from memory and shown as an hexadecimal dump.
+If the remote host is vulnerable, the ouput will display about 64 Kib of data stolen from memory and shown as an hexadecimal dump.

-Note : 16 Kib is the maximum size for one Heartbeat message without using *max_fragment_length* extension, see [RFC 6520](https://tools.ietf.org/html/rfc6520).
+Confusions about stolen chunks size : the maximum Heartbeat message size without using *max_fragment_length* extension per [RFC 6520](https://tools.ietf.org/html/rfc6520) is 2^14 bytes.
+This means, if OpenSSL was respecting this part of the RFC, the actual maximum chunk size of stolen data should have been about 16Kib.
+However, OpenSSL does not even respect this constraint, allowing to steal chunks of 65535 bytes.

 <pre>
 Host server:443 is vulnerable!
 Heartbeat response payload :